 More people are shopping online than ever before.
-In Italy, one of the first countries to enact a stay at home order, ecommerce transactions have increased over 80% since the end of February.
-Brick-and-mortar stores have either had to close their doors entirely or drastically reduce in-store capacity.
+In Italy, one of the first countries to enact a stay-at-home order, ecommerce transactions increased over 80% since the end of February.
+Brick-and-mortar stores have either closed their doors entirely or drastically reduce in-store capacity.
 And many consumers are uncomfortable with doing their shopping in crowded environments.
 This is pushing even more sales online.

-We partnered up with global commerce and payments enabler, Digital River, to identify how the stay at home economy is changing ecommerce and design as we know it.
+We partnered up with global commerce and payments enabler, Digital River, to identify how the stay-at-home economy changed ecommerce design as we know it.

 The Best Way to Future-Proof Your Brand